 I’m dipping into an interesting guide at the moment between major edits on my next book.
 It’s called How to Write Like A Bestselling Author: Secrets of Success from 50 of the World’s Greatest Writers.
 The writer is Tony Rossiter, who I mainly know as a columnist for Dalesman in a regular slot as the magazine’s “offcumden” (a dialect word for a newcomer from outside the county, for those not in the know).

 There are a million and one “how to write a bestseller” books, but this one’s a bit different.
-It recognises entirely that what works for one writer won’t work for another, and instead focuses on the practices of individual authors and what we can learn from them.
+It recognises entirely that what works for one writer won’t necessarily work for another, and instead focuses on the practices of individual authors and what we can learn from them.
 Jane Austen, Roald Dahl, JG Ballard, Bill Bryson, two of the three Brontës, Dan Brown and many others – it’s a diverse line-up.

 Each entry covers the author’s major works and influences, how they got into writing, and the most interesting part to me, their writing routine.